Abhaybahuguna0000/Abhay_Task-8/Readme.md

 ---

-## ✅ Task Requirements Completed
+## ✅ Features Implemented

-- Responsive Navbar
+- Responsive Navigation Bar
 - Hamburger Menu visible only on mobile devices
-- Navigation links hidden on mobile by default
+- Navigation links hidden by default on mobile
-- CSS `:focus` pseudo-class used to display the menu
+- CSS Checkbox Hack used to toggle the menu
-- Menu opens from the right side of the screen
+- Menu slides in smoothly from the right side
 - Responsive Hero Section
+- Flexbox-based Layout
-- Implemented without JavaScript
+- No JavaScript implementation

 ---

 ## ▶️ How to Run

-1. Clone or download the repository.
+1. Clone or download this repository.
 2. Open the project folder.
 3. Open `index.html` in your preferred web browser.

+---

+## 📸 Preview

+- Desktop View
+- Tablet View
+- Mobile View with Hamburger Menu

 ---